NATO bombing of Yugoslavia: In favor of the campaign

 Those who were involved in the NATO airstrikes have stood by the decision to take such action.
-US President Bill Clinton's Secretary of Defense, William Cohen, said, "The appalling accounts of mass killing in Kosovo and the pictures of refugees fleeing Serb oppression for their lives makes it clear that this is a fight for justice over genocide."
+US President Bill Clinton's Secretary of Defense, William Cohen, said that, "The appalling accounts of mass killing in Kosovo and the pictures of refugees fleeing Serb oppression for their lives makes it clear that this is a fight for justice over genocide."
 On CBS' Face the Nation Cohen claimed, "We've now seen about 100,000 military-aged men missing. ...
 They may have been murdered."
-Clinton, citing the same figure, spoke of "at least 100,000 (Kosovar Albanians) missing".
-Later, Clinton said about Yugoslav elections, "they're going to have to come to grips with what Mr. Milošević ordered in Kosovo. ...
+Citing the same figure, President Clinton spoke of "at least 100,000 (Kosovar Albanians) missing."
+Later, President Clinton stated about the Yugoslav elections, "They're going to have to come to grips with what Mr. Milošević ordered in Kosovo. ...
 They're going to have to decide whether they support his leadership or not; whether they think it's OK that all those tens of thousands of people were killed. ..."
-In the same press conference, Clinton also said, "NATO stopped deliberate, systematic efforts at ethnic cleansing and genocide."
-Clinton compared the events of Kosovo to the Holocaust.
-CNN reported, "Accusing Serbia of 'ethnic cleansing' in Kosovo similar to the genocide of Jews in World War II, an impassioned Clinton sought Tuesday to rally public support for his decision to send US forces into combat against Yugoslavia, a prospect that seemed increasingly likely with the breakdown of a diplomatic peace effort."
+At the same press conference, President Clinton also compared the events of Kosovo to the Holocaust and said that, "NATO stopped deliberate, systematic efforts at ethnic cleansing and genocide."
+CNN reported that, "Accusing Serbia of 'ethnic cleansing' in Kosovo similar to the genocide of Jews in World War II, an impassioned Clinton sought Tuesday to rally public support for his decision to send US forces into combat against Yugoslavia, a prospect that seemed increasingly likely with the breakdown of a diplomatic peace effort."